jennevv/GPyTorchWrapper/README.md

 **Note**: training is always performed in double precision.

 #### testing_conf
+A GP model learns its hyperparameters without requiring a validation set.
+However, it might be interesting to compare the performance between different models or to have some vague idea of the model's actual performance without using a test set.
+For this reason, it is possible to split the dataset into a training and test test using three different methods:

+- Random split
+- Stratified shuffle split
+- K-fold split

 The `testing_conf` section specifies the testing parameters.
 If `test` is `True` and the `test_size` is specified, the split will be random using scikit-learn's `train_test_split`.